radicle-dev/radicle-registry/docs/external-attestations.md

 The Radicle Registry state contains data about users, organizations and software projects.
 However, the same entities will also have an identity off chain, in other systems.
-For instance, a Registry user could also have an identity on Radicle Link (hereinafter "Link"), or on Github, Gitlab, Twitter, or they will have an email address...
+For instance, a Registry user could also have an identity on Radicle Link (hereinafter "Link"), or on Github, Gitlab, Twitter, or email address.
 In the same way, a registered project could also exist on Link, Github, or elsewhere.

-When relevant it is desirable to be able to link these identities together so that a registry use can be confident that they do in fact represent the same identity.
+When relevant it is desirable to be able to link these identities together so that a user of the registry can be confident that they do in fact represent the same identity.

 It is important to distinguish two different kinds of attestation: